Presentation anxiety is probably the most written about issue when it comes to public speaking

 – Something of tangible value and relevance to say

-– Something we couldn’t just share in an email, document or phone call.
+– Something we couldn’t just share in an email, document or phone call

+I realise that the last suggestion seems quite impossible for many people.
 If you’re a professional who simply doesn’t have a choice and find yourself having to present in such a tedious culture try this:

-Send an email in advance to those who will be attending the meeting explaining that you have nothing new, different relevant or compelling to share which respects and values their time.
-Offer what you intend to say that you always say in an email instead.
+Send an email in advance to those who will be attending the meeting explaining that you have nothing new, relevant or compelling to share which respects and values their time.
+Offer what you intend to say in an email instead.

 If you have to present then don’t succumb to the pressure or status quo of doing what everyone else does.
 Focus exclusively on what you have to share that is of value, relevance and meaning to those who will be listening to you.

 For everything you plan to say or show ask yourself this question first, so what?